 Companies (sellers) use online marketplaces to reach a wide range of people who want to purchase their goods or services because online marketplaces have a high influx of customers.
 For instance, Amazon gets an average of 900 million views monthly, meaning that your product is bound to get more exposure if it’s listed on Amazon.

 If you are looking to create an online marketplace, profitability is a crucial concern.
 How do online marketplaces generate profit, or how profitable are online marketplaces? are the common questions to be asked.

 Join Our Small Business Community

 Get the latest news, resources and tips to help you and your small business succeed.

 How Online Marketplaces are Monetized

-There are multiple ways online marketplaces can profit off the traffic, services, and exposure they drive to third party goods and services.
+There are multiple ways online marketplaces can profit off the traffic, services, and exposure they drive to third-party goods and services.

-This a monetization model most people find familiar, as third-party users of the online marketplace pay a form of periodic payment (monthly or yearly) to access its services.
-Further, subscription plans usually available for different levels of benefits accessible to users.
+This is a monetization model most people find familiar, as third-party users of the online marketplace pay a form of periodic payment (monthly or yearly) to access its services.
+Further, subscription plans are usually available for different levels of benefits accessible to users.
 This way, e-commerce marketplace owners can be assured of a steady revenue – irrespective of sales.

 In this model, the online marketplace charges a set percentage or fixed fee as their commission over every product or service sold through their platform.
 As the owner of a marketplace website, your revenue is dependent on the number of sales happening on your platform.